riacataquian/angular-async-pipe-rxjs-observables/README.md

 # angular-async-pipe-rxjs-observables

-This is a sample project playing around with Angular 4' **AsyncPipe** for RxJS Observables.
+This is a sample project playing around with Angular's **AsyncPipe** to subsrcibe to RxJS Observables.

 It includes:
 - Simulated stream of data.
 Typically by an HTTP service.
 - Manage UI states: **loading**, **error** and **completed**.